minodisk/bigquery-runner/README.md

 |---|---|
 |string|"."|

-Controls the output file path for query results when output.type is specified as file.
+The output directory of the file when `bigqueryRunner.output.type` is specified as `file`.

 ## Features